Learning to Optimize via Information-Directed Sampling: Regret bounds

-\subsection{Linear optimization under bandit feedback}
+\subsubsection{Linear optimization under bandit feedback}

 The stochastic linear bandit problem has been widely studied (e.g. \cite{dani2008stochastic, rusmevichientong2010linearly, abbasi2011improved}) and is one of the most important examples of a multi-armed bandit problem with ``correlated arms.''
 In this setting, each action is associated with a finite dimensional feature vector, and the mean reward generated by an action is the inner product between its known feature vector and some unknown parameter vector.
 Because of this structure, observations from taking one action allow the decision--maker to make inferences about other actions.
-The next proposition bounds the minimal information ratio for such problems. \begin{prop} If $\A \subset \mathbb{R}^d$ and for each $p\in \mathcal{P}$ there exists $\theta_p \in \mathbb{R}^d$ such that for all $a \in \A$
+The next proposition bounds the minimal information ratio for such problems. \begin{prop} If $\A \subset \mathbb{R}^d$, $\Theta \subset \mathbb{R}^d$, and $\E\left[ R_{t,a}| \theta \right] = a^T \theta$ for each action $a\in \A$, then $\Psi_{t}(\pi_{t}^{\rm IDS}) \leq d/2$ almost surely for all $t\in \mathbb{N}$. \end{prop}